Teams, tales and tips – a guide to the local game

 Once trained on-site, these footballers soon flew the nest.
 In modern times, Deventer never became a major player at home or abroad – all four of Go Ahead’s titles had come before World War II.
 While nearby Arnhem and Enschede have accommodated the likes of Liverpool, Real Madrid, Juventus and Manchester City over several decades of European competition, Go Ahead provided Celtic with one of their easiest away trips, a 6-0 victory at De Adelaarshorst in 1965.

 This changed in 2015 when Go Ahead were offered a place in the Europa League – at the expense of Twente Enschede.
-By chance, with De Adelaarshorst being renovated, the game with Ferencváros was played in Emmen, a considerable distance away by the German border.
+By chance, with De Adelaarshorst being renovated at the time, the game with Ferencváros was played in Emmen, a considerable distance away, by the German border.

 Getting Around